 When asked about what it takes to prove her mettle in a field that has been conventionally male-dominated, Jie Yi’s advice is to strengthen one’s competency.

 “You need to put in effort to have sound knowledge of the operations and protocols.
 Gender doesn’t get in the way when you can stand up to the quality of your work.”

 Jie Yi is currently undergoing training to attain her switching certificate.
 This will allow her to operate high-voltage equipment independently.

 Jie Yi’s advice to those interested in engineering is to start from ground up to build a strong knowledge foundation, and always be hungry to know and learn more.

 “When you start from the bottom, there is nowhere to go but up,” she shares.

 This philosophy is mirrored in her own career, where she started as an engineering assistant and worked her way up to become a project manager.

 To Jie Yi and her team, they believe that the work they are doing today, is an investment for generations to come.
-This also holds true as she embarks on a new journey as a first-time mum, to twins this March!
-Congratulations to Jie Yi and her hubby!
+This also holds true as she embarked on a new journey as a first-time mum to twins!